By Nancy Todd

-BARCELONA, THE GREAT ENCHANTRESS - Robert Hughes.
+BARCELONA, THE GREAT ENCHANTRESS – By Robert Hughes.
 The author has been coming to Barcelona since 1966 and creates a fascinating painting of this Catalan capital.
 His commentaries on architecture, people he knows, and people he wants to know like, Wilfred the Hairy, makes it a passionate read.
 Today, you could meet Wilfred the Hairy at a singles bar.
 No index.
-Nancy loves a book where she has to look up new words.

-HOMAGE TO BARCELONA - Colm Toibin.
-As witness to the Franco Era and the heart breaking Civil War, Tolbin writes with authority and passion.
-Picasso, Miro, and the boys are covered and their impact on art.
-Nancy found the section on the expansion of the city limits of Barcelona in the late 1800′s especially intriguing.
+HOMAGE TO BARCELONA – By Colm Toibin.
+As witness to the Franco Era and the heartbreaking Civil War, Tolbin writes with authority and passion.
+Miró, Picasso, Dalí, Gaudí and the boys are covered and their impact on art.
+The section on the expansion of the city limits of Barcelona in the late 1800s is especially intriguing.

-SPAIN IN MIND – This anthology is a great read for the metro, a cafe, or snuggling in front of your fireplace for armchair travel.
+SPAIN IN MIND – By Alice Leccese Powers.
+This anthology is a great read for the metro, a cafe, or snuggling in front of your fireplace for armchair travel.
 Alice Leccese Powers weaves Wharton, Hemingway, Orwell, etc. in a diverse collection.

-NOVELS: CATHEDRAL OF THE SEA - Ildefonso Falcones.
-This book is the big Spain Scoop on life during the middle ages.
+CATHEDRAL OF THE SEA – By Ildefonso Falcones.
+This book is the big scoop on life during the middle ages.
 As historical fiction, it takes place on streets you can stroll today.
-Centered around Santa Maria Del Mar, a grand cathedral well worth the visit in Barcelona, is a story of a family”s transcendence from serfdom to wealth.
+Centered around Santa Maria del Mar, a grand church well worth the visit in Barcelona, is a story of a family’s transcendence from serfdom to wealth.
 One of our top favs!
 Our friend Dana stayed up three nights in a row to read this book.
-Regina got so into the book while reading it on the metro she missed several stops for several weeks!